 This doesn’t mean these people don’t desire the benefits of a changed life.
 Everyone wants more of the good and less of the bad.
 The desire for a great life is as common as the need for water.

 Lives aren’t changed by wishes alone.

 A vivid imagination married to a wicked will is the only way to mold reality into whatever you desire it to be.
-But before will power and imagination comes the decision.
-Are you tired of the way things are now?
-If so, are you committed to doing something to make sure that next year this time, things are different.
+But before willpower and creativity come the decision: are you tired of the way things are now?
+If so, are you committed to doing something to make sure that next year this time, things are different?

 The only thing the decision requires is a relinquishment of the old ways.
 From now on, you do things a new way which will bring you closer to your desires.

 Learn how to suffer